 Create a Backup

-Create a backup named backup-20250101
+Create a backup named backup-20250101:

 db.backup.create("backup_20250101")

-The backup creation is executed as a global job, you may run show().job().global()
+The backup creation is executed as a global job, you may run show().job().global() afterward to verify the success of the creation.

 If the specified backup name already exists, differential backup is performed; otherwise, a full backup is created.